Thinking and Shooting Cinematically with Fujifilm X-E2

 Make your photos “DIFFERENT” at events, or don’t get hired.

-Here in these photos, I am using off-camera flash to help improve the images.
-The sun is behind the lady on the left in this first photo, hitting the man’s face.
-The sun behind puts them in a silhouette, and the way I fixed this was to have my assistant hold the flash on a monopod up high, pointing down at them.
+I am using off-camera flash to improve the images in these photos.
+In this first photo, the sun is behind the lady on the left, hitting the man’s face.
+The sun behind them creates a silhouette, and I fixed this by having my assistant hold the flash on a monopod up high, pointing down at them.

 Nikon D4, 14-24mm, ISO 100, ƒ/7.1, 1/50, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger